kubernetes/community/contributors/design-proposals/raw-block-pv.md

   are today.
 Ideally, the admin would want to be able to restrict either raw-local devices and or raw-network attached devices.

-  To ensure backwards compatibility and a phased transition of this feature, the consensus from the community is to intentionally disable the volumeMode: block for external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
+  To ensure backwards compatibility and a phased transition of this feature, the consensus from the community is to intentionally disable the volumeMode: Block for external provisioners until a suitable implementation for provisioner versioning has been accepted and implemented in the community.
 This requirement is better described in the design PR discussion and will be implemented as a seperate initiative.
+Acceptable values for volumeMode are 'Block' and 'Filesystem'.
+Where 'Filesystem' is the default value today and not required to be set in the PV/PVC.

 # Proposed API Changes